mitc0380/3601-S16-lab2_javascript-node/LABTASKS.md

 #####Also change the message that a user sees when they are trying to find a page that doesn't exist.

+	done

 #####Describe what happens when you submit a form on petForm page.
 What are the form parameters in petForm?
 What is the method for the form?
 Where is the form submission handled in the project?
 How are parameters extracted?
 How is the resulting message generated?
 How is this different from accessing the page petForm the first time (to see the form)?

+	When you submit a form it calls app.post in app.js. req is the request the user submitted, res is the response from the server and we are asking res to do the sendFile function.
+We're sending information back to the server, as opposed to just the request we gave it when we first accessed the page.

 #####Where is client-side Javascript defined?
 Name file(s) in which it is used.